Obedience hardly ever begets innovation.

 Writing Process of the ENTP

-ENTPs may approach a writing project in the following ways:
+If you’re an ENTP, you may approach a writing project in the following ways:

-- Can benefit from collaborative writing projects.
+- You can benefit from collaborative writing projects.
 Chances are, you prefer an active, high-energy environment.
 You may enjoy discussing and debating your ideas with others.
 You will probably assert your individuality even within the group.
 If someone else is leading the project, be careful that your natural tendency to ignore authority doesn’t undermine the team.
 If you maintain goodwill, you’ll stand a better chance of convincing someone else to do the actual writing.

-- May do well to compose an article, essay, or story by speaking into a voice recorder.
+- You may do well to compose an article, essay, or story by speaking into a voice recorder.
 If the thought of transcribing the recording sounds unbearably tedious to you, consider paying (or persuading) someone else to do it.
 To sustain your enthusiasm, gather visual elements to use in the piece.
 Devise your own strategies to make the writing process more interesting.

 Potential Blind Spots of the ENTP

-ENTPs may experience the following pitfalls:
+As an ENTP, you may experience the following pitfalls:

-- Tend to grasp the big picture and to focus on the future.
+- You tend to grasp the big picture and to focus on the future.
 Ensure that your work contains enough background material and concrete detail.
 To avoid tangents or a cursory treatment of the subject, keep the central thesis or purpose of the project in mind while writing.
 Solicit feedback from someone whose competence you trust.